 26 And said, If thou wilt diligently hearken to the voice of the Lord thy God, and wilt do that which is right in his sight, and wilt give ear to his commandments, and keep all his statutes, I will put none of these diseases upon thee, which I have brought upon the Egyptians: for I am the Lord that healeth thee.

 Scenario #1: A young man, OLS, experienced the rupture of an aortic aneurysm due to severe high blood pressure.
-He had emergency surgery and the aneurysm was successfully repaired.
+He had emergency surgery, and the aneurysm was successfully repaired.
 He did well for several years but was found in the emergency room again with severe unrelenting chest pain.
 The diagnosis was even more devastating this time.
-The aneurysm had extended further down into his chest area and the surgeon who repaired it the first time was unable to perform the surgery this time.
-The location of the aneurysm made it so difficult to reach that it appeared that there was no hope.
+The aneurysm had extended further down into his chest area, and the surgeon who repaired it the first time was unable to perform the surgery this time.
+The location of the aneurysm made it so challenging to reach that it appeared that there was no hope.
 But his family was no ordinary group of people.
 These were saints of the Most High God who knew Him to be a miracle worker.
 They cried out to God for a breakthrough!

-Scenario #2: This second scenario actually piggybacks onto the first Scenario.
+Scenario #2: This second scenario piggybacks onto the first scenario.
 A 55-year-old firefighter and father of five, WL, had been diagnosed as having a severe heart condition.
 He was told that his years of smoking had caused him to need a heart transplant.
 Because of his age and his lack of ability to stop smoking, it did not appear that he was a good candidate for a heart transplant, although his name was added to the Transplant Recipient list.
-The man was not saved and it appeared that his time was about up on planet earth.
-He had even had a cardiac arrest but God gave him his life back.
+The man was not saved, and it appeared that his time was about upon planet earth.
+He had even had a cardiac arrest, but God gave him his life back.
 But this man had saved family members who refused to give up on him.
 His two sisters were ministers, one an Evangelist and the other a Missionary.
 They spoke to him again about the goodness of Jesus as they had on many occasions.
 This time he really listened.
 The Lord saved him and filled him with the Holy Ghost and instantly delivered him from smoking.

 By now, you may be wondering how I know so many of the intimate details concerning these two scenarios.
 The young man in Scenario 1 was my son and only child.
 His uncle, of course, was my second brother.
-They are both in Heaven now and I feel very confident that I will see them again when I get there.
+They are both in Heaven now, and I feel very confident that I will see them again when I get there.
 I love God so much for the miracles that He gave to both of them.
-I can stand in the truth of the Scriptures that if you will trust Him He will do what you ask Him to do.
+I can stand in the truth of the Scriptures that if you trust Him, He will do what you ask Him to do.
 You must never give up simply because a situation looks difficult.
 There is nothing too hard for the Lord.

 Jeremiah 32:27 (KJV)